SaasSquad/GenMedix/README.md

 - Please refer to the genmedix-backend directory for detailed instructions on how to install and run the backend API server.

 ## Contact
-- For any questions or feedback regarding the GenMedic project, please contact us at igedavid01@gmail.com or samuelajala01@gmail.com.
+- For any questions or feedback regarding the GenMedix project, please contact us at igedavid01@gmail.com or samuelajala01@gmail.com.

 ### Team DevTitans
 - [David Ige](https://github.com/defdave)